DhyanMPatel/Js-Vnnovate/JavaScript/14_Document/Node_Properties.md

   - `elem.nodeType == 1` for element nodes,
   - `elem.nodeType == 3` for text nodes,
   - `elem.nodeType == 9` for the document object,
+  - `elem.nodetype == 8` for comment nodes
   - and many more...
+  - there are max 12 type of nodeType values
 - Difference between `elem.nodeName` and `elem.tagName`
+  - `nodeName` represent nodes which can be Element, text, comment.
+  - `tagName` represent only Elements
   ```html
   <body>
     <!-- comment -->